Nusiq/better_json/sphinx_config/walkers.rst

 easier without a need to constantly handle exceptions.
 You can simply provide full JSON path to the value you want and than check if it exists.

-They use the syntax to pathlib Path objects, they overload the division (`/`) and integer division (`//`) operators to create paths.
+They use the syntax similar to pathlib Path objects, they overload the division (`/`) and integer division (`//`) operators to create paths.

-`/` is used to create simple paths, where the keys are either strings or integers (for accessing objects and arrays respectively).
+`/` is used to create simple paths, where the keys are either strings (for accessing objects) or integers (for accesing arrays) or :class:`JSONPath` objects which internally are just tuples of strings and integers representing a longer path.

 `//` is used to create split paths, when applied to a JSON walker, it creates a JSON split walker, which has a list of JSON walkers representing all of the